 A complete application includes:

-- Application for admission for graduate study (includes a half-page, single-spaced essay about why you are applying to this program and what you would like to accomplish; use an extra page if you need more space)
+- Application for admission for graduate study can be completed through Graduate Admissions.
+(The application includes a half-page, single-spaced essay about why you are applying to this program and what you would like to accomplish.
+Use an extra page if you need more space.
+The GRE is not required for admissions.)

 - Student/mentor contract